 Money Americans Spend on Food

-Americans spent $2.12 trillion on food in 2024, according to the latest figures available from the US Department of Agriculture.
+Americans are likely to spend $902 billion or more on food in 2025, according to the latest figures available from Statista, the global statistics website.
 This figure represents money spent on food at supermarkets, restaurants, takeaways and other such places.

 A survey by the US Department of Labor and the USDA shows that in 2024, Americans with the lowest income quintile spent an average of $4,875 on food or about 30.6 per cent of their annual income, while persons in the highest income quintile spent an average $13,973 or about seven per cent of their annual income.